Lloyd Davies Philosophy Prize

 2017 Competition Result

-We are pleased to announce that the joint winners of this year's competition are: Oliver Schönle & Jamie Slagel.
-Oliver and Jamie each receive prizes of £200 and you can read their winning essays below:
+The joint winners of the 2017 competition were: Oliver Schönle & Jamie Slagel.
+Oliver and Jamie each received prizes of £200 and you can read their winning essays below:

-We would like to thank everyone who took part this year and wish you every success in your future studies.
+We would like to thank everyone who took part and we wish you all every success in your future studies.